 Your core muscles are the muscle groups that make up your trunk and central body mass including your obliques and abdominals.
 They are also made up of some of the muscle groups in your lower back and upper legs such as your spinal erectors and your glutes.

 This means that just doing sit-ups or crunches isn’t enough to work your core to its maximum.
-You should include exercises that work your lower back and glutes as well as your abdominal muscles.
+Proper core workouts should include exercises that work your lower back and glutes as well as your abdominal muscles.

 What core exercises are the best?

-There are so many core exercises out there that it would be easy to become overwhelmed by what is considered to be the best ones to do.
+There are so many core workout ideas out there that it would be easy to become overwhelmed by what are considered the best ones to do.
 There are many opinions about the best exercises available but we will focus on 3 here that you SHOULD be doing and another 3 that you CAN be doing.

 The 6 Best Core Exercises For Runners